Bachfischer/COMP90042-Rumour-Detection-on-Twitter/README.md

     * `01_rumour_detection_tf_with_huggingface_model_hub.ipynb` -- Notebook using pre-trained BERT models from [Hugging Face Model Hub](https://huggingface.co/models)
     * `01_rumour_detection_tf_with_tf_hub.ipynb` -- Notebook using pre-trained BERT models from [Tensorflow Hub](https://tfhub.dev)
     * `02_rumour_analysis.ipynb` -- Notebook with analyses to understand the nature COVID-19 rumours and how they differ to their non-rumour counterpart
-    * `dataloader.py` -- Source code shared across the notebooks for loading and processing Twitter data
+    * `dataloader.py` -- Source code shared by multiple notebooks for loading and processing Twitter data
 * `submissions/` -- Submissions to the COMP90042 CodaLab competition ([Link to competition](https://competitions.codalab.org/competitions/30503))